-Research on security and privacy in the School of Informatics of the University of Edinburgh spans a range of topics from cryptography to human factors.
+Research on security, privacy and trust in the School of Informatics of the University of Edinburgh spans a range of topics.

-The Security and Privacy group at the University of Edinburgh represents a broad group of researchers ranging from cryptography and formal verification to human factors and social aspects.
+The Security, Privacy and Trust group at the University of Edinburgh is a broad group of researchers whose expertise ranges from cryptography and formal verification to human factors and social aspects.
 Our interdisciplinary work pools expertise from Informatics and other disciplines, represented by the Edinburgh Cyber Security, Privacy and Trust Institute which hosts the University's UK Government recognised Academic Centre of Excellence in Cyber Security Research (ACE-CSR).

 Cryptography is an essential component of security and privacy which enables the confidential exchange of information as well as powering us to make provable statements around the properties of data.
 Our team has a range of experience in the area of cryptography including blockchain, e-voting, digital content distribution, verification of protocols, and quantum cryptography.
 Kiayias’s work on blockchain foundations has received world-wide recognition (he has authored one of the most widely cited works on the topic) and he has collaborated with Yahoo, Snapchat, IBM, and IOHK on related projects.
 Speed, a designer, devised Block Exchange, a workshop for explaining distributed ledger to stakeholders.
 His research has been applied in fintech (with the New Economic Forum and RBS) and has explored digital traceability of interactions between people and objects.
 The EPSRC TIPS project Ox-Chain combines these to study distributed ledgers for improving logistical operations related to the circular economy.